 Spending solo time where I not only read the Word but in a very real sense allow the Living Word to read me.
 This helps me “stay alert” of issues I struggle with, sin issues, my weaknesses – my Kryptonite!
 I plan better and have a much better “feel” or “sense” of my call after spending solo time with God.

 In nearly twenty years of ministry I have witnessed too many ministry colleagues, friends or their wives, succumb to immoral sexual behaviour.
-Sex or a desire for emotional intimacy with someone other than their spouse was their Kryptonite and it deeply impacted their families, their friendships, the people they led and their ministries or organisations.
+Sex or a desire for emotional intimacy with someone other than their spouse was their Kryptonite and it deeply impacted their families, their friendships, the people they led and their ministries or organisations, we are talking about a very serious problem since it was a bit extreme, some of these males even thought they needed male enhancement pills in order to enjoy life.

 All of us have Kryptonite to deal with!
 Kryptonite, depending how we choose to deal with it has the potential to limit our effectiveness as a leader.
 By not being “self-controlled and alert” it can ruin our credibility and reduce our capacity to influence or lead others.